GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

   cal(I)[i] = "IPD"(m_i, m_((i+1) equiv C))
 $

+An ablation study was conducted to measure the impact of pre-processing methods on #acr("SSL") performance (@sec:ssl:single_source:experiments:pre-processing).

 ==== Neural Network Architecture
 <sec:ssl:single_source:method:architecture>

-As demonstrated in @sec:ssl:sota:deep_learning, deep neural networks are flexible and effective as building blocks for an #acr("SSL") solution.
+As demonstrated in @sec:ssl:background:deep_learning, deep neural networks are flexible and effective building blocks for an #acr("SSL") solution.
 We focused in this work on a simple architecture that takes some representation of the listened audio signal as its only input.
 At the other end, this network is trained to infer the #acr("DoA") value $theta$ and optionally the distance $D$ from the single speech source in the room.
 Our model is trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.

-The architecture, depicted in @fig:ssl:single_source:nn_architecture, consists in five convolutional blocks.
+The architecture, depicted in @fig:ssl:single_source:nn_architecture, consists of five convolutional blocks.
 Each encompasses a 2D convolution layer, batch normalization, and a #acr("ReLU") operator.
 The convolutional filters operate in the time-frequency plane.
 The dimension of the multi-channel image progressively shrinks along the network.
-The convolutional feature extractor ends with an adaptive max-pooling operation which reduces the input tensor from a #shape("C", "F", "T") shape to a $C$-dimensional vector.
+The convolutional feature extractor ends with an adaptive max-pooling operation, which reduces the input tensor from a #shape("C", "F", "T") shape to a $C$-dimensional vector.
-At this stage of the network, the spatial dimensions $F$ and $T$ have been reduced to 30 and 6 respectively, while the number of channels $C$ has increased to 256.
+At this stage of the network, the spatial dimensions $F$ and $T$ have been reduced to 30 and 6, respectively, while the number of channels $C$ has increased to 256.
 The convolutional backbone is followed by a 3-layer #acr("MLP") in charge of regressing the computed features to the final expected values.
 Each fully-connected hidden layer is followed by a #acr("ReLU") and a dropout operation.
 The output neurons are trained to predict the sine and cosine of the #acr("DoA") and, optionally, the distance to the source $D$.